FREQUENTLY ASKED QUESTIONS

 When will these New Departure Proposed Procedures become official?

 They were to be published in on April 25, 2019.
 However on March 25, 2019, the FAA announced that they will do an Environmental Assessment before implementing these proposed procedures.
 FAA then announced on Oct.
 4, 2019, that process had not yet begun and will take 2 more years!
-See Announcement HERE.
+See Announcement on the FAA/BUR Community Involvement page, HERE.
 If the proposed procedures eventually publish, they will serve to memorialize, legitimize and make permanent the destruction of our quality of life in Studio City, Sherman Oaks and Encino - and the trashing from above of the protected, 4(f)-designated Santa Monica Mountains Recreation Area, with its bounty of natural and historic resources.